localsite/localsite-delete/info/data/datacommons.md

 Clone the [DataCommons tools fork](https://github.com/modelearth/tools) to experiment on your local computer, or clone directly from [datacommonsorg/tools](https://github.com/datacommonsorg/tools)

-You may need to [update node.js](https://nodejs.org/en/download/current/).
+You may need to [update node.js](https://nodejs.org/en/download/current/) if you are older than 10.0.0.
+Run to check:

+	node -v

 <!-- node install says: Make sure that /usr/local/bin is in your $PATH. -->